Vsinichenko/question_answering/README.md

 # question_answering
-Question Answering system using LLM
+Question Answering system using LLM and Langchain